How to Care for Baby Chicks the First Two Weeks

-Chicks are on the fast-track to becoming chickens.
+Chicks are on the fast track to becoming chickens.
 It’s hard to believe that the tiny fuzz balls you just introduced to your brooder will be full-grown chickens in a matter of weeks.
 For healthy, natural growth, they need nutritious food and water.
 Daily.

 Start with Fresh Water

 Once you introduce baby chicks to a brooder, provide them water — just water — at room temperature for the first couple of hours.
 This gives the chicks the opportunity to rehydrate before they feed.
-If the chicks seem unsure around water, feel free to dip their beaks into the water.
+If the chicks seem unsure about the water, feel free to dip their beaks into the water.
 They will catch on and take it from there.

-Electrolytes and probiotics can also be provided to your chicks through water.
+Electrolytes and probiotics can also be provided to your chicks through the water.
 These come in bulk packaging or in pre-measured quantities that can be diluted with water.
 The electrolytes provide energy and help to keep your wee ones hydrated while the probiotics help aid in digestive health.
 The two can be used alone or combined for ultimate health.
 (Be sure to follow the manufacturer’s directions and recommendations.)

 When the chicks are hydrated, you can provide them with chick starter feed.
 A starter feed with a minimum of 18 percent protein is ideal.
-It gives the chick the boost needed for early growth, with all of the protein, vitamins and minerals they need to grow into strong and healthy chickens.
+It gives the chick the boost needed for early growth, with all of the protein, vitamins, and minerals they need to grow into strong and healthy chickens.